apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

 <!-- Python specific -->

 {{< paragraph class="language-py" >}}
-To read from a BigQuery table using the Beam SDK for Python, apply a `Read` transform on a `ReadFromBigQuery`.
-Read returns a `PCollection` of dictionaries, where each element in the `PCollection` represents a single row in the table.
+To read from a BigQuery table using the Beam SDK for Python, apply a `ReadFromBigQuery` transfrom. `ReadFromBigQuery` returns a `PCollection` of dictionaries, where each element in the `PCollection` represents a single row in the table.
 Integer values in the `TableRow` objects are encoded as strings to match BigQuery's exported JSON format.